Cierva C.6

+But so long as there was sufficient airflow to turn the rotor the aircraft could safely descend, even at low airspeeds where a conventional airplane would stall and possibly crash.

 A replica of the Cierva C.6 was built to be shown in Murcia pavilion in Seville Expo '92 World's Fair.
 That replica can be now be seen in Museo del Aire (Spain), Cuatro Vientos, Madrid, Spain.